Jay2645/UnityHelperFunctions/README.md

 ## Character Motors

 Uses a [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine) along with the Command Pattern to process movements for characters.
-Input from an AI or the user's keyboard/controller is processed into an `InputCommand`, which then asks the character in question's `CharacterMotor` to change state.
+Input from an AI or the user's keyboard/controller is processed into an `MotorCommand`, which then asks the character in question's `CharacterMotor` to change state.
 The `CharacterMotor` asks the state if it is possible to change.
 If not, the entire process is aborted.
-If so, the `CharacterController` gives the `InputCommand` the okay and the Command executes whatever logic is necessary.
+If so, the `CharacterController` gives the `MotorCommand` the okay and the Command executes whatever logic is necessary.

-`InputCommand` can also be extended even for behavior which does not require a `CharacterMotor` -- opening the pause menu, for instance.

 ## Various Helper Classes